How to Dress Classy – 7 Style Tips You Need to Know

 Your hair and makeup also play a role in your overall look.
 Again, neat and clean.
 Stay away from metallic eyeshadows in loud colors, be careful not to overdo the blush or bronzer, and stick with a neutral or light lip.

-I’ve paired it with a red handbag, fun metallic pump, and minimal accessories: sunglasses, earrings and a dainty watch.
-Simple, elegant, sophisticated and it reflects my personal style.
+I’ve paired it with a red handbag, fun metallic pump, and minimal accessories: sunglasses, earrings, and a dainty watch.
+Simple, elegant, sophisticated, and this outfit perfectly reflects my personal style.

 So take a look through that closet again.
 Maybe you can let the hem down on your favorite skirt or add a cuff to pants that are too long for your ballet flats.
 And that floral silk blouse?
 It will look great paired with a neutral skirt and matching pumps.
 You don’t have to completely give up your own style to be classy and chic, but it will require some effort and modifications.

-Are you ready to make the classy transition?
+Are you ready to make a classy transition?
 Remember classy doesn’t mean boring or without personality.
-Dressing classy means dressing stylishly and sophisticated.
+Dressing classy means dressing elegant and sophisticated.
 It’s also timeless and elegant.

 If you feel like you’re jumping from style to style and don’t have the wardrobe that represents where you are in your life then start integrating the style tips I mention in this post!
 Shop for pieces that you can wear longer than a season and remember that a good tailor is worth every penny.